California’s Eroding Water Reliability

 Groundwater

-Millions of Californians rely on groundwater for all or part of their water supply.
-Unfortunately, decreasing groundwater quality threatens the security and safety of this water supply.
-According to the State Water Resources Control Board, over 8,000 public drinking water wells have been shut down since 1984 – in most cases due to contamination.
-Groundwater contamination currently leaves more than 100,000 Californians without access to clean, safe drinking water in their communities.
+Millions of Californians rely on groundwater for part or all of their water supply.
+Decreasing groundwater quality threatens the security and safety of this water supply due in part to the over-pumping of finite groundwater supplies, which can result in severe arsenic and nitrate contamination.
+According to the State Water Resources Control Board, over 8,000 public drinking water wells have been shut down since 1984, mostly due to contaminated supply.
+This epidemic currently leaves more than 100,000 Californians without access to safe drinking water, a danger faced disproportionately by low-income communities and people of color.
+Clean drinking water is a human right, and California must take action to sustainably manage our groundwater and halt this ongoing injustice.

 Source: State Water Resources Control Board Groundwater Ambient Monitoring and Assessment (GAMA) program.